snsn3/docx_summarizer/README.md

 # Summarize lengthy word documents using Python
 This code performs text summarization using the BART (Bidirectional and Auto-Regressive Transformers) model.
 It takes a long text document in a Word file format (.docx), processes the content, generates a summary using the BART model, and then saves the summary to a new Word file.
 Quick explanation below.

+# Mostly useful for: Creating abstracts for academic papers
+Creates nice and very acurate abstracts for academic papers by reading from the intro to conclusion.

-# Import necessary libraries:
+# Import necessary libraries

 os: Provides functions to interact with the operating system (used to set the working directory).
 Document from the docx library: Allows manipulation of Word documents.
 BartTokenizer and BartForConditionalGeneration from the transformers library: These are components of the Hugging Face Transformers library, used to work with the BART model.

-# optional:Set the working directory:
+# optional:Set the working directory

 This code snippet uses os.chdir("YOUR/DIR") to change the working directory to the specified path.
 You need to replace "YOUR/DIR" with the actual directory path containing the input Word file.
 Load pre-trained BART model: